almibe/ligature-rs/README.md

 See https://rustup.rs/ for instructions on installing the Rust toolchain.
 See https://doc.rust-lang.org/cargo/ for documentation on cargo in general.

-### Wasm
+### Grain

-Most crates in this repo are intended to be used by projects that target either native code or Wasm.
+This project contains a folder `grain` that contains Grain code for working with Ligature.
-Currently only ligature-wasm produces Wasm as output.
+This integration is still experimental and details will be added as things are worked out.
-To build for Wasm install [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/).
+See https://grain-lang.org for information on Grain.

-## Projects in this Repository
+## Rust Projects in this Repository

 This project uses a monorepo and contains several subprojects.
 Each project contains its own README with additional information when needed.